-For many military spouses, moving across the country or overseas with a baby is part of the normal military lifestyle.
+For many military spouses, moving across the country or overseas with a baby is part of the normal mobile military life.
 For others, the experience is brand new.
-Whether you are a PCS veteran or you're brand new to the routine, as a parent it is important to stay vigilant with safe infant sleep practices.
+Whether you are a permanent change of station move veteran or you're brand new to the routine, as a parent it is important to stay vigilant with safe infant sleep practices.
 Your baby's life depends on it!

 Since your baby is safest in a crib free of any other objects, take the necessary measures to ensure that you pack or have access to a crib or portable crib any time you stop during your move and when you arrive at your destination.
 Ensure your crib is safe and secure, and if you are using a portable crib, be sure to check it against safety guidelines for portable cribs.

 To help you maintain a safe sleep environment while you are on the move, use the following sleep safety checklist.
 It's as simple as saying, "Baby S.A.F.E."

 - Slats or rails on the crib should be no more than 2 3/8 inches (about the width of a soda can) apart so that your baby's head cannot fit through the slats.
 Ensure the top rails are locked securely in place and no hardware is exposed.
 Mesh siding on portable cribs should be no more than 1/4 inch in size with no holes or rips.
 Always ensure that portable crib sides are firmly locked into place.

 - Attire is safer than using a blanket.
 Make sure that your baby's sleep attire fits properly and is not loose.
 Forget the pillows, stuffed animals, bumper pads or blankets.

 - Fit and firm mattresses are the safest option for your baby.
 The mattress should fit snugly in the crib, and if you can fit two side-by-side fingers between the side of the crib and the mattress, the mattress is too small.
 A mattress that does not properly fit the crib can pose a risk to an infant who might crawl beneath it.
 Use only a fitted bottom sheet specifically made for crib use.